azimi99/SCISAT-Remastered/README.md

 ## Elements used in the project

-Our project incorporates some of the latest web development technologies.
+Our project incorporates some of the latest web development technologies.<br/>
-Our Frontend is developed using HTML5, CSS, jQuery and JavaScript.
+Our Frontend is developed using HTML5, CSS, jQuery and JavaScript.<br/>
-Our Backend is implemented in node.js using technologies like express.js and mongoose.
+Our Backend is implemented in node.js using technologies like express.js and mongoose.<br/>
-Our database is implemented using MongoDB Atlas.
+Our database is implemented using MongoDB Atlas.<br/>
-Our data has been processed by data provided by the Canadian government, for the SCISAT project.
+Our data has been processed by data provided by the Canadian government, for the SCISAT project.<br/>

 ## API Usage
 There is one main endpoint: